-- 1. If a helmet is accidentally dislodged from its proper place on a batter, batter-runner or runner, there is no penalty and the ball remains live. - 2.
-If a thrown or batted ball hits the helmet while it is detached from its proper place on his person and this contact interferes with the play being made, or a defensive player comes in contact with the helmet while it is on the ground and this contact prevents him from making a play, the ball is dead, the offensive player who was wearing the helmet shall be called out, even if he had scored and the run is nullified..

-7. Equipment on Playing Field
+- 3.6.7.4 If a helmet is accidentally dislodged from its proper place on a batter, batter-runner or runner, there is no penalty and the ball remains live. - 3.6.7.5 If a thrown or batted ball hits the helmet while it is detached from its proper place on his person and this contact interferes with the play being made, or a defensive player comes in contact with the helmet while it is on the ground and this contact prevents him from making a play, the ball is dead, the offensive player who was wearing the helmet shall be called out, even if he had scored and the run is nullified. - 3.7 Equipment on Playing Field - 3.8 The ball is dead if it contacts equipment that is not part of the official equipment. - 3.9 For offensive equipment causing a blocked ball (and creating interference), the player being played on is out.

-- The ball is dead if it contacts equipment that is not part of the official equipment. - b.
-For offensive equipment causing a blocked ball (and creating interference0, the player being played on is out. - c.
-If no apparent play is obvious, no runner will be called out, but all runners will return to the last base touched at the time of the dead ball declaration. - d.
-For defensive equipment causing a blocked ball, runners are awarded: - 1. one base from the base last touched at the time of the pitch on a pitched ball, - 2. two bases from the base last touched at the time of the throw on a thrown ball, or - 3. two bases from the base last touched at the time of the pitch on a fair batted ball.
+- 3.10 If no apparent play is obvious, no runner will be called out, but all runners will return to the last base touched at the time of the dead ball declaration. - 3.11 For defensive equipment causing a blocked ball, runners are awarded: - 3.11.1 one base from the base last touched at the time of the pitch on a pitched ball, - 3.11.2 two bases from the base last touched at the time of the throw on a thrown ball, or - 3.11.3 two bases from the base last touched at the time of the pitch on a fair batted ball.

-8. All Equipment
+3.12 All Equipment